Comprehensive Phonics Apps for kids, handcrafted by experienced teachers to lay a solid foundation in reading and spelling.

-Children gradually go from reading words to phrases, then sentences, and finally reading books.
+Children gradually progress from reading words to phrases, then sentences, and finally, reading books.

 Spelling is much more complex than reading because there are many ways of writing the same sound.
 The same sound can be represented in different ways:

 /oa/ is represented in all these ways: oa, ow, oe, o-e:

 /ie/ can be represented in many ways. ie, igh, i-e, y

 Reading involves more than just word decoding.
 It is also essential to comprehend the meaning.

 Comprehension abilities can be developed by speaking, listening, and reading.